 Safeguards against anticompetitive affiliate transactions are an area of concern in assuring regulatory parity for CMRS providers.
 The FCC has already allowed BOC cellular affiliates to provide service outside their service areas without using a separate subsidiary.
 The Commission also proposed eliminating a requirement that BOCs must provide cellular service within their areas through a structurally separate corporation.
-The FCC proposed a uniform set of streamlined competitive service safeguards for the in-region provision of PCS and other CMRS by tier 1 LECs.106 It is costly for LECs to have to set up new affiliates, and to the customer's benefit to have a choice of integrated landline and wireless services.
+The FCC proposed a uniform set of streamlined competitive service safeguards for the in-region provision of PCS and other CMRS by tier 1 LECs.15 It is costly for LECs to have to set up new affiliates, and to the customer's benefit to have a choice of integrated landline and wireless services.
 On the other hand, regulators will need to be alert to anticompetitive cross subsidies or "loss leadership" sorts of behavior by companies selling CMRS and wireline services as a package.

-105 47 U.S.C. § 251.
+14 47 U.S.C. § 251.

-To determine whether competition is actually developing in the telecommunications industry requires adequate monitoring.
-The FCC now issues annual reports required under section 332 on the status of competition in the wireless segment of the industry.
-The latest report, issued in March 1997, said CMRS users included about 44 million cellular subscribers, 34 million paging subscribers and 2.3 million specialized mobile radio users.107 The report said PCS services are now operating in 29
+15 Federal Communications Commission, Amendment of the Commission's Rules to Establish Competitive Service Safeguards for Local Exchange Carrier Provision of Commercial Mobile Radio annual reports required under section 332 on the status of competition in the wireless segment of the industry.
+The latest report, issued in March 1997, said CMRS users included about 44 million cellular subscribers, 34 million paging subscribers and 2.3 million specialized mobile radio users.16 The report said PCS services are now operating in 29